Dockyard pallets

 So, can Western fashion brands make a success of it in China?

-Luxury retailers are enjoying a surge in sales, but perhaps the key for budget and mid-range fashion lies in partnership.
+Luxury retailers have seen good sales figures in the last few years, and Retail Asia reports that, “China’s luxury market is projected to expand at a mid-single-digit rate in 2024”.
+Yet, perhaps the key for budget and mid-range fashion lies in partnership.
 Working with Alibaba and its ilk, rather than trying to go it alone.
 Look at Marks and Spencer.
 They sell through Alibaba’s Tmall, and they’ve enjoyed success this way – including huge trade on Singles Day – despite closing physical Chinese stores in 2017.

 Conversely, China’s making its ecommerce presence felt across the rest of the world: AliExpress is huge in Russia, for example.
 And Chinese brands such as SheIn and Zaful – inexpensive, fast fashion – are starting to penetrate Western markets.
 While brand trust isn’t necessarily there yet, as these brands continue to pop up through Facebook advertising, Western consumers are becoming more familiar with their names and starting to ‘get’ and reset expectations around product quality and delivery.